luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

   )
 ] <fig-doc-cls-attrib-gradcam>

-resnet-worst uses Gradient-weighted Class Activation Mapping (Grad-CAM) @gradcam for attribution,which builds a coarse importance map over the input image showing which receptive fields of the final convolutional layer contributed most to the predicted class logit.
-Given the high relevance attributed to the centra region displaying a female model, it seems that the model was paying attention to an discriminative feature, but none-theless misclassified the document as a scientific publication instead of an advertisement.
-*Interpretation.* In correct cases, the attribution follows class-defining layout cues: dense text blocks and page frame for *scientific publication* and strong stroke/line structure for *handwritten*.
+*How to read the plots.* Grad-CAM (used for the ResNet-50 samples) builds a spatial importance map on a late convolutional layer and upsamples it to input resolution @gradcam.
+The overlay appears blocky because the underlying feature maps are low-resolution; this is expected and still informative at the page-layout level.
+IG can appear speckled when the model is uncertain (e.g., when the softmax distribution is close to uniform over 16 classes), in which case the attribution signal is weak and unstable.

+*Observations (best cases).* In the best examples, the attribution concentrates on class-defining *layout* cues:
+- *Scientific publication (AlexNet best, IG):* evidence spreads over the dense text block and page frame rather than local semantics.
+- *Handwritten (ResNet-50 best, Layer Gradient x Activation ):* evidence follows stroke-like regions and line structure, which are discriminative for this class.

-In the failure cases, both backbones confuse *advertisement* with *scientific publication*; Grad-CAM highlights high-contrast, title-like typography and centered foreground structure, suggesting a shortcut based on global layout and scan artifacts.
+*Observations (worst cases).* In the worst examples, both backbones confuse *advertisement* with *scientific publication*.
+Grad-CAM highlights high-contrast, title-like typography and centralized foreground structure, suggesting a shortcut based on global layout, strong contrast, and scan/capture artifacts (frame, margins), rather than content-level semantics.

-*Practical takeaway.* Across Grad-CAM (@fig-doc-cls-attrib-gradcam) and Integrated Gradients (@fig-doc-cls-attrib-ig), saliency concentrates on document structure rather than semantics.
-Robustness could be improved by augmentations that decorrelate labels from borders/background (e.g., border randomization/cropping, stronger background perturbations, explicit margin masking).

-#figure(
-  caption: [Integrated Gradients (IG) attribution for a correct AlexNet test sample (target = predicted class logit).], )[
-  #grid(
-    columns: (1fr, 1fr),
-    column-gutter: 12pt,
-    row-gutter: 10pt,

-    [#figure(
-      image(attr_root + "/alexnet/ig_heat_best_scientific_alexnet_heatmap.png", width: 100%),
-      caption: [IG heatmap — AlexNet (best) — GT+Pred: *scientific publication* (p = 0.0635).],
-    ) <fig-doc-cls-attrib-ig-heatmap>],
-    [#figure(
-      table(
-        columns: (auto, 1fr),
-        align: (left, left),
-        stroke: 0.5pt,
-        inset: 6pt,
-        [*Ground truth*], [13 = *scientific publication*],
-        [*Prediction*], [13 = *scientific publication*],
-        [*Confidence*], [0.0635 (≈ 1/16)],
-        [*Explained target*], [predicted class logit (`target=sample.pred`)],
-      ),
-      caption: [Sample metadata for @fig-doc-cls-attrib-ig-heatmap.],
-    ) <fig-doc-cls-attrib-ig-metadata>],

-    [#figure(
-      [
-        IG integrates gradients along a path from a *baseline* image to the input.
-        Our baseline is all zeros by default (BaselineStrategy.ZERO).
-        We visualize IG with `sign="all"`: green denotes positive contributions (increasing the *scientific publication* logit) and red denotes negative contributions.
-      ],
-      caption: [How to read IG (red vs green).],
-    ) <fig-doc-cls-attrib-ig-howto>],
-    [#figure(
-      [
-        - *Layout-driven evidence dominates:* page frame/margins and large rectangular text blocks carry the most coherent signal.
-        - *Speckled pattern ⇒ weak, unstable evidence:* the confidence is near-uniform over 16 classes, so the logit is almost flat and IG becomes noisy.
-        - *Ink texture vs background:* positive contributions concentrate inside dense text regions, while negative contributions often sit in lighter margins/border regions.

-        *Bottom line:* The model is correct, but not decisive; the prediction is driven primarily by page-level layout statistics rather than semantics.
-      ],
-      caption: [Interpretation of @fig-doc-cls-attrib-ig-heatmap.],
-    ) <fig-doc-cls-attrib-ig-interpretation>],
-  )
-] <fig-doc-cls-attrib-ig>
+The qualitative evidence in @fig-doc-cls-attrib-gradcam supports the broader RVL-CDIP pattern: the classifier relies heavily on document layout.
+To reduce the shown failure mode, augmentations that decorrelate labels from borders/background (random crops, margin masking, stronger background/contrast perturbations) should make the model less sensitive to shortcuts and improve robustness.

 === Serving and Session Integration